PowerShellCrack/STIGSCAPWinTool/README.md

 ## HOW TO USE IT:
   **ApplySTIGAndGPOs.ps1**	This is a more dynamic PowerShell script.
 This will detect roles,
 				            and features and even software and install the appropriate GPO backup.

   **ApplySTIGBySCAPs.ps1**	STILL DEVELOPING: This is the most advanced PowerShell script.
 This script will be a lot
 				            like Linux's OpenSCAP, it will parse the XCCDF file from DISA and build a dataset of all STIG components and one by one it will apply the STIG based on the configuration files.
+				            Configuration files still need to be created, check out the [README.md](Configs/README.md)

   **RemoveSTIGAndGPOs.ps1**	This script just removes the group policy folders and clear the security database.